 This works well for small companies because work and effort in a small company are relatively transparent.
 This does not mean that employees don’t have superiors and people to report.
 Just that decision making power is shared and employees are held accountable for their decisions.

-So in summary, when deciding on the suitable organizational chart, it is important to have an understanding of the current organizational structure of your company.
+So in summary, when deciding on a suitable organizational chart, it is important to have an understanding of the current organizational structure of your company.

 4) Network Structure